GuideNepalPersonal FinanceHubPillar

 2. Save the gap

-Saving rate beats investment returns for the first decade.
-Get this number right and a lot of other questions become easier.
+For the first decade, saving rate beats investment returns.
+Get that one number right and a lot of other questions get easier.

 3. Protect what you've saved